visha1codehub/event_finder_api/README.md

 - **Synchronous External API Integration**: Utilizes synchronous calls to fetch data from an external API.
 - **Asynchronous External API Integration**: Incorporates asynchronous calls to fetch data from an external API, improving performance and scalability.
 - **Threading for External API Calls**: Implements threading to handle external API calls concurrently, enhancing responsiveness.
+- **Caching**: Redis is used for caching to improve the performance of repeated requests.

 ## Technologies Used